tytydraco/yessleep/out/The_guy_making_my_coffee_just__blue_screened_when_I_told_him_a_joke.md

 "I'm dead!"
 He hissed out, like I was stupid.

 "I was in a car wreck with my friends last month.
 I was in the back, and everything went dark.
 I was planning on quitting this stupid job, but I died before I could."
 His slightly hysterical eyes found mine.
 "Can you help me?"
 Taz whimpered, his eyes lighting up.
 "It's got to be 2009 at least, right?
 It feels like at least a year has gone by.
 They should let me go now."
-His lips formed a smile smile.
+His lips quirked.
 "I can join mom."

 "Taz." a voice from the back growled, and the boy stiffened up.
 "Get back to work."